kevinkoo001/CCR/README.md

 Wrote the metadata to ./examples/funcptr.shuffle.bin.meta.txt...
 ```

-The following command instruments a program variant with the randomizer,
+The following command generates a program variant with the randomizer,
-`prander.py`, which takes a single argument as a target binary to be transformed.
+`prander.py`, which takes the binary to be transformed as its only argument.
-The default option (`-f`) creates a transformed binary at a function level.
+The default option (`-f`) creates a transformed binary at the function level
-(Use a `-b` option for a basic block level.)
+(Use the `-b` option for basic block level randomization).
 The name of the variant is
 `[filename]_shuffled` by default.
 The `-s` option updates all symbols in
-a symbol table (`.symtab`) if the binary has not been stripped.
+the symbol table (`.symtab`) if the binary has not been stripped.
-For additional options, try a `-h` option for help.
+For additional options, try the `-h` option for help.
 In this example,
 the `main()` function has been displaced from 0x400790 to 0x400600.
 ```
 $ python ./randomizer/prander.py -s -b ./examples/funcptr